igrishaev/pg2/docs/prepared-statement-cache.md

 This step is hidden from a user but may gain performance.
 Simple queries like `select $1::int` do not benefit a lot from caching, of course.
 But complex queries that involve joins, grouping, etc might take a while when composing a query plan.
-Building this plan every time you `execute` the same query is ineffective.
+In Postgres, building a plan requires fetching statistics about tables, and this is expensive.
+But once a statement has been prepared, so has the plan, and you can easily reuse it.

-Imagine someone has cleaned up all the prepared statements with `DEALLOCATE`:
+Imagine someone has manually wiped all the prepared statements with `DEALLOCATE`:

 ~~~clojure
 (pg/query conn "deallocate all")